ioccc-src/winner/2001/dgbeards/README.md

 [Judge's note:  This was followed by a description of the bug, and the comment:]

-(Note, if this program wins, the author thinks it would be good to leave this information out of the remarks and encourage others to try and figure it out for themselves)
+Note, if this program wins, the author thinks it would be good to leave this information out of the remarks and encourage others to try and figure it out for themselves.

-[should you be too lazy to figure it out yourself, here's the author's fix.]
+[Should you be too lazy (or time-efficient or affected by 'real life' :-) ) to figure it out yourself, here's the author's fix.]

 This bug can be fixed in a number of ways, but there is a way that adds only one byte to the source code.
 In the statement `s=(e=-V(n-1,o))>s?Y=G,e:s;` change